COVID-19 testing sites at Canton, Potsdam campuses off to slow start; students’ return should make busier

 He said the samples are collected from the two St. Lawrence County sites at the end of the day and sent via overnight shipping to SUNY Upstate Medical Center to be tested.
 He said they usually arrive at the lab around 8 a.m. the following day.

 There is no charge for testing at the Quadrant sites.
-In order to get results, create a free account at http://app.clarifi-covid-19.com/ and make an appointment at https://quadrantbiosciences.com/covidtesting.
+In order to get results, create a free account at app.clarifi-covid-19.com.
+Make an appointment at wdt.me/COVIDtest.

 Masks are required inside the testing site.
 One hour before testing, do not brush your teeth or use mouthwash.
-A half hour before testing, do not eat or drink anything (including gum, mints, lozenges, etc.) and do not smoke, vape or use smokeless tobacco products.
+A half hour before testing, do not eat or drink anything, including gum, mints and lozenges, and do not smoke, vape or use smokeless tobacco products.

-To get to the SUNY Potsdam testing site, go on campus via Pierrepont Avenue/Route 56, and turn onto Barrington Avenue.
-There will be signs directing to turn onto Lake Placid Drive to find Merritt Hall.
+To get to the SUNY Potsdam testing site, enter campus via Pierrepont Avenue/Route 56, and turn onto Barrington Avenue.
+There will be signs directing vehicles to Lake Placid Drive to find Merritt Hall.

 Merritt Hall is directly across from the Sara M. Snell Music Theater at The Crane School of Music.
-The entrance for the clinic will be the glass doors facing Lake Placid Drive, between Merritt Hall and Kellas Hall.
+The entrance for the clinic is through the glass doors facing Lake Placid Drive, between Merritt Hall and Kellas Hall.

 Parking will be available in Lot 14, directly behind Merritt Hall.
 Overflow parking is also available in Lot 6, adjacent to Snell Theater and the Performing Arts Center.